Thompson-Jordon/SPED/README.md

 ## When to use [GraphQL](https://graphql.org/)?

-I found a great article on [Medium](https://medium.com/@JeffLombardJr/when-and-why-to-use-graphql-24f6bce4839d) that talks about when you should use [GraphQL](https://graphql.org/).
+I found a great article on [Medium](https://medium.com/@JeffLombardJr/when-and-why-to-use-graphql-24f6bce4839d) by JeffLombard that talks about when you should use [GraphQL](https://graphql.org/).
 In short if you have an existing stable API you should probably leave it alone.

 Reasons of using GraphQL:
 * Its easier